28 Clear Writing

 Upon completing this chapter, you will be able to

-Vague pronoun reference: She helped to negotiate the recent settlement and this makes her an asset to the organization.
-[This can refer to both the negotiations and the settlement.]
+Vague pronoun reference: She negotiated the wage increase and formed a social committee for employees.
+This makes her an asset to the organization.

-Clear pronoun reference: She helped to negotiate the recent settlement, and this experience makes her an asset to the organization.
+Clear pronoun reference: She negotiated the wage increase and formed a social committee for employees.
+These experiences make her an asset to the organization OR Her negotiating experience makes her an asset to the organization.

 Also make sure that the pronoun isn’t redundant (unnecessary).
 In these cases, the pronoun is referring back to a noun that appears immediately before the pronoun; you can simply use the noun without the pronoun for a more precise sentence.

-Redundant pronoun reference: The article it stated that communication skills are valued by Canadian employers.
+Redundant pronoun references: The article it stated that communication skills are valued by Canadian employers.
 In the article, it said only teamwork was more important.

-Revised: The article stated that communication skills are valued by Canadian employers.
+Clear pronoun references: The Globe and Mail article stated that communication skills are valued by Canadian employers.
 The article said only teamwork was more important.

 Embedded Dependent Clauses